Learnspree/Serverless-Language-Performance-Framework/README.md

 4. Install Azure "AZ" module on Powershell Core (via `pwsh` then `Install-Module -Name Az -AllowClobber -Scope AllUsers`)
 5. Connect to Azure Account from Powershell using `Connect-AzAccount`
 6. Install VSCode Azure Functions Plugin (see link in table above)
-7. Install Azure Core Tools via `npm install -g azure-functions-core-tools@core --unsafe-perm true` (MacOS - Windows command differs (see VSCode links above)
+7. Install Azure Core Tools via `npm install -g azure-functions-core-tools@core --unsafe-perm true` (see VSCode links above)

 #### Setup Azure Service Principal for Automated Deployments
 These steps will allow the creation of service principal to be used to automate service deployments without need for manual login via Connect-AzAccount in powershell first.
 See [here](https://docs.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps?view=azps-3.6.1&viewFallbackFrom=azps-1.3.0) for guide.